 The city is also a cultural centre known especially for its arts, crafts and cuisine.
 While Guangdong embroidery and ceramics are well known, it is the food in Guangzhou that brings it international attention.
 Boasting the country’s largest number of restaurants per capita, the city offers Cantonese cooking at its best and has shaped the way the world perceives Chinese food.

 Guangzhou is a good place to raise a family, offering a variety of education options in the form of quality private and international schools, a wide selection of real estate options and healthcare facilities of international standard.

-There is, however, a large adjustment that expats have to make in terms of language and cultural barriers.
+There is, however, a significant adjustment that expats have to make in terms of language and cultural barriers.
 English is often not an option, even in the simplest situations.
 Activities such as hailing a cab, getting the bill at a restaurant and opening a bank account become far more challenging for Western expats.

-These barriers affect the way expats work in Guangzhou, as well.
+These barriers affect the way expats work in Guangzhou as well.
 Creating business networks becomes a unique challenge and a foreign concept, while translators often don’t carry across the cultural nuances at play in interviews, interactions and meetings.

 Expats who plan on living in Guangzhou will find themselves in a city where old meets new, and China meets the world.
 Those who adjust, overcome their culture shock and find financial stability rarely regret taking on the challenge.